Home » Graduate Programs » Graduate Funding & Financial Aid

 • Houston-NEDA Engineering Graduate Scholarship: Established by the Houston alumni chapter of NED University in Pakistan.
 This scholarship is awarded to an enrolled College of Engineering graduate student who previously received an undergraduate or graduate degree from NED University.
 The scholarship is for one year and provides $10,000 per qualified student.
 The amount is applied to a first-year student’s stipend only.

-• Rama Marda Scholars: This graduate support Fund will provide fellowship and/or tuition scholarship support for students, who started and completed their undergraduate studies at a university in India, to enhance the quality of their research and education.
+• Rama Marda Scholars: This graduate support Fund will provide fellowship and/or tuition scholarship support for incoming or first year graduate students, who started and completed their undergraduate studies at a university in India, to enhance the quality of their research and education.
 The fellowship includes an annual stipend along with a tuition scholarship provided by your home department.
 This award recognizes excellence in graduate education in a student who studied in India prior to coming to the University of Delaware.
 Qualifications also include students who are proficient in an Indian language and have an in-depth knowledge of the Indian culture.

 External Funding and Fellowship Opportunities